samjaninf/OFN-User-Guide---Master/producer-profile-only.md

 * [Making your profile searchable by product category](/making-a-producer-profile-searchable-by-product-category.md)

 **Want to setup an online shop?
 ** Now that you have a profile on the OFN, with just a few more setup steps, you can open an online shop.
 See the [Producer Shop setup guide](/producer-set-up-guide.md).
-You've already completed step 1 when you created your profile, so start at step 2.
+You've already completed step 1 when you created your profile, so start at step 2 and change your package.